The functional architecture of the early vision and neurogeometric models: General principles of the organisation of the visual system

 \section{General principles of the organisation of the visual system}

-In this section, we make explicit the assumptions there we are going to consider throughout the paper and we review some of the basic properties of the visual system from a geometric point of view. \\[5 pt] 1.
-We consider only monocular black-white vision (no color) and assume that the brain extracts all visual information from the density of the energy of the light which is incident to the retina $R$.
-It is a real valued function $I_R$ of the time and of the points of the retina.
-However, in static situation (i.e. when the eye and the stimulus are still), the function $I_R$ reduces to a function that depends just on the points of $R$.\\[5pt] 2.
-We assume that the head is fixed and we consider the eye ball as a rigid ball, which may rotate around its center $O$.
-The retina $R$ is considered as a large domain of the eye sphere ( = the boundary of the eye ball).
+In this section, we list the main assumptions that we adopt throughout the paper and we outline some well known facts on the visual system, with a particular attention to geometric aspects.
+Many of the topics, that are just briefly touched here, will be further discussed in the next sections.
+As for any survey of a very wide area, we are aware that our exposition has little chance to be fully comprehensive.
+But we need to stress that, as we mentioned above, our goal is essentially to provide a concise and handy overview of the most important facts on the functional architecture of early vision, which can be helpful for mathematician, who are interested in neurogeometry and are not a specialists in the physiology of vision.
+For additional information on the topics outlined in the following, the reader is referred to the textbooks, reviews and articles on the visual system \cite{H,B-T-T,Ko,J-G-H-W,K-B,K,Marr,P, P1, C-S} and the many references therein.\\[5 pt] 1.
+Our discussion is limited to the {\it monocular vision} given by gray levels (no color).\\[5pt] 2.
+In the first part of this paper, we are going to limit the discussion to the {\it static} situation (i.e. when the eye and the stimuli are still).
+In this setting, it can be assumed that the brain extracts all visual information just from the {\it retinal input function $I_R$}, i.e. the density of the energy of the light which is incident to the retina $R$.
+Such a function is encoded into the excitation of the photoreceptors (rods and cones).
+Note however that in the natural setting, the eyes are never still, they are continuously moving and it is experimentally proved that, if compensations of the eye movements are made, then a loss of vision occurs within $2$-$3$ seconds \cite{Y}.
+In the {\it dynamics} setting, the input energy function $I_R$ is a function not only of the points $z \in R$ of the retina but also of the time $t$, and the vision is the result of an interaction between the stochastic information about the dynamics of the retinal image, encoded in the photoreceptors, and the information about the eye position, given by the oculomotor control system.
+Copies of the oculomotor commands on the eyes movements ({\it efferent copies} or {\it corollary discharges}) meet the information coming from the retina in some region of the cerebral cortex, which is probably the {\it medial superior temporal (MST)} area \cite{C-M-W}. \\[5pt] 3.
+We assume that the head is fixed and we consider the eye ball as a rigid body, which may rotate around its center $O$.
+The retina $R$ is considered as a very large domain of the eye sphere ( = the boundary of the eye ball).
 Sometimes it is convenient to identify the retina with the whole eye sphere.
 We also assume that the optical center of the eye, i.e. the {\it nodal point $\cN$}, is located on the eye sphere.
-In reality, $\cN$ is an inner point the eye ball, but it is very close to the boundary.\\[5pt] 3.
-The image on the retina $R$ of an external surface $\cS \subset \bR^3$ is the { \it central projection with respect to $\cN$} of $\cS$ onto the eye sphere.
-Such a projection is the map $\varphi_{\cN}: \cS \to R$, which sends each point $A$ of the surface into the point $\bar{A} \neq \cN$ of the retina, determined by the intersection between the retina $R$ and the ray $\ell_{A\cN}$, originating from $A$ and passing through $\cN$:
+In reality, $\cN$ is an inner point of the eye ball, but it is very close to the boundary.\\[5pt] 4.
+The retinal image of an external surface $\cS \subset \bR^3$ is obtained by the { \it central projection with respect to $\cN$} of the surface $\cS$ onto the eye sphere.
+Such a projection is the map $\varphi_{\cN}: \cS \to R$, which sends each point $A$ of $\cS$ into the point $\overline{A}$ of $R$, which is determined by the intersection between the ray $\ell_{A\cN}$, originating from $A$ and passing through $\cN$, and the retina $R$: